We require the following criteria:

 Tuition and Scholarships:

 We provide a limited amount of scholarships for students from developing countries.
-Additionally, we offer designated scholarships for Palestinian students and to selected applicants from Canada, Mexico and the Philipines.
+Additionally, we offer designated scholarships for Palestinian students and to selected applicants from Mexico, Argentina and Ecuador.
 Following the acceptance to the program, the admission team will send potential candidates the information about financial assistance and available scholarships.
-For further information, please refer to the FAQ page.
+For further information, please refer to the Scholarships page.

 Foreign students, accepted to the program, are eligible to apply to scholarships provided by the Ministry of foreign affairs.
 For more information and application, please visit this website.